roadsidemultimedia/Docs/configure/pagelines-store.md

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/account-page.jpg)

 From here, all your recent purchases and downloads will be avilable, select the product you wish to install and click the products link to download the product.
-All products are downloaded in `.zip` format, once downloaded navigate to your Wordpress Admin Dashboard.
+All products are downloaded in `.zip` format, once downloaded navigate to your WordPress Admin Dashboard.

 ### Installing Sections ###

-Sections in DMS are now plugins, therefore all sections downloaded can be installed using the Wordpress Plugin installing.
+Sections in DMS are now plugins, therefore all sections downloaded can be installed using the WordPress Plugin installing.

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/install-plugins-sections.jpg)

 ### Installing Themes ###

-Themes purchased through the PageLines Store are installed like any other Wordpress.
+Themes purchased through the PageLines Store are installed like any other WordPress.

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/install-themes.jpg)